Request for Services – Project Scoping – Mozambique

 2. Validation: the Consultant will conduct detailed project validation activities in accordance with the approved plan and draft and submit a validation report.
 Validation activities will include:

+2.2.
+Organization and management of public-private dialogues (virtual or in person depending on travel and government health regulations) as defined in the scoping plan

 2.3.
-Management of public-private dialogues as defined in the scoping plan
+Research and propose best practices for the design of the Project

 2.4.
-Research and propose best practices for the design of BAP 01
+Consultation with the Alliance’s Metrics & Evaluation team on measurement and impact assessment of the Project (including gender and SME mainstreaming)

 2.5.
-Consultation with the Alliance’s Metrics & Evaluation team on measurement and impact assessment of BAP 01 (including gender and SME mainstreaming)

-2.6.
-Advising the Alliance on project validation progress and working closely with the Alliance’s Business Action Project manager to ensure validation objectives are met
+Advising the Alliance on project validation progress and working closely with the Alliance’s Project manager to ensure validation objectives are met

-3. Stakeholder Commitment: the Consultant will secure stakeholder buy-in for BAP-01 and obtain letters of commitment from the key project stakeholders.
+3. Stakeholder Commitment: the Consultant will secure stakeholder buy-in for the Project and obtain letters of commitment from the key project stakeholders

-4. RFP: If BAP-01 is approved for implementation by the Alliance, the Consultant will draft the technical requirements of the RFP for project implementers.
+4. RFP: If the Project is approved for implementation by the Alliance, the Consultant will draft the technical requirements of the RFP for project implementers.